-- 105. The limited footprint and capacity of NGOs in the camps increases risks related to the quality and timeliness of programme delivery.
-WFP will continue to assess potential NGO partners before entering into agreements and will provide timely technical support in order to develop the capacities of partners. - 106.
-Security escorts are currently mandatory: the service is provided by the Agencia Saharaui de Protección (Sahrawi Protection Agency).
+- 104. The limited footprint and capacity of NGOs in the camps increases risks related to the quality and timeliness of programme delivery.
+WFP will continue to assess potential NGO partners before entering into agreements and will provide timely technical support in order to develop the capacities of partners. - 105.
+Security escorts are currently mandatory.
 Any interruption to escort services could restrict humanitarian access and result in reduced protection at the guest house where NGO staff live.
 WFP also requires new office space in Tindouf, as the current location is not compliant with United Nations security standards and cannot be upgraded to meet such standards.